aws-samples/pgp-decryption-for-transfer-family/README.md

 - Within your Lambda function console, select "Configuration" and then "General Configuration"
 - Click "Edit"
 - Change the timeout time from 3 seconds -> 15 seconds

-### Creating an S3 Bucket (POSSIBLY OPTIONAL)
-- NOTE: This step is only optional if you already have an S3 bucket configured that you'd like to use.
-- If not, you will need to follow these steps to create a new S3 bucket
-- Navigate to the S3 console within the AWS console
-- Click "Create bucket"
-- Name your bucket (Example: pgp-decrypted-files)
-- Leave all options as default, unless you have specific requirements to do otherwise
-- Scroll down to the bottom and select "Create bucket"